Remote-Stream/psyber/README.md

  - Clone this repo and put your samples in `samples` folder
  - Open index.html on your local machine (you can use http-server or LiveServer in VS Code)
  - Use it in your code like a normal instrument: Sampler('yoursample.wav')

+ or

+ - Use local audio model to generate new sampels for you e.g. `musicgen('90s drum beat heavy', 'drum2')

 ```

 ## Sequence external synths
 ```